daveshap/Chronic_Health_AI/README.md

 1. ***Full Timeline.*** Construct a full timeline of your chronic issue.
 Provide as much detail as possible, including all medical events and symptoms, even if they don't seem relevant.
 A rule of thumb with chronic health issues is this: **Assume that any symptom or event is relevant until proven otherwise.**
 2. ***Lab Work.*** Document all medical tests and diagnosis, including dates.
 This might need to be separate files.
 3. ***Symptoms.*** Separately, document all symptoms you have experienced or are experiencing (include dates, severity, etc).
+4. ***Demographics.*** Provide you age, name, sex, location, and other demographic data (family status, living arrangements) as this can provide helpful context.

 ## Additional Files

 Over time, you'll add new files, such as logs and journal entires, new tests, and so on.
 It will vary based upon your specific needs.

+- Journal entries could include relevant events, depending on your struggles, such as DIET, EXERCISE, and SLEEP (these are crucial to managing health and chronic conditions)
+- You can also save bits of conversations you have with chatbots into the files (I recommend against saving the entire conversations as that will take up a lot of space)

 # COMMUNICATION